hdamker/project-administration/documentation/project-admin-api-repository-creation.md

    - Check if repository became available
    - Manually update files using the template patterns

+### Workflow Order Improvements

+**Template Cleanup vs. Rulesets**: The workflow has been optimized to perform template file cleanup *before* applying repository rulesets.
+This prevents HTTP 409 conflicts where branch protection rules would block direct file deletion operations.
+If you encounter ruleset-related cleanup errors, ensure you're using the latest version of the workflow.

 ---

 ## ❓ Frequently Asked Questions